 The program is meant to provide scientists and researchers with a means of getting to remote areas, otherwise inaccessible to them, to make their observations, collect samples, conduct research, and gather data for later analysis.
 This is one of the many learning and educational highlights that Quark passengers experience on their polar cruise.

-Scientists and experts fully engaged with Quark guests
+Special guest and experts fully engaged with Quark guests

 The scientists and researchers engage with our passengers, and make their work accessible to all travelers.
 They also deliver lectures on board, in their area of expertise.
 Quark is proud to announce this year’s scientists-in-residence as Tom Hart, Mark Jessopp, Mike Polito and Caitlin Black.